CEI CARES Act Implementation, FAQ and Reporting

 - NOTICE: CEI HAS EXHAUSTED ALL CARES FUNDS AS OF NOVEMBER 16, 2020.
 CEI has reserved CARES funds for students with additional emergency financial need to apply for additional funding.
 Students must meet the eligibility criteria as listed below and be Title IV eligible.
 This funding is limited and will be based on the student requested need until funds are exhausted.
-Students can fill out the simple form Covid-19 Emergency Funding Application.
+Students can fill out the simple form Covid-19 Relief Funding Application.

 I received the CARES Act Grant money as a refund.
 Does this mean my CEI account balance has been paid off?

 - No. Distribution of CARES Act Grant is made directly to students and not applied toward any outstanding balances that may still be owed by the student.
 Receipt of these funds does not indicate the recipient has satisfied their financial obligations to College of Eastern Idaho for any debts incurred during the Spring 2020 term, prior terms, or upcoming terms where funds are available.
 Please check your current account balance on Self-Service to determine what you may still owe.

 What are the eligibility requirements to receive CARES Act funding?

-Students must meet all of the following requirements in order to receive any CARES Act or Emergency funding:
+Students must meet all of the following requirements in order to receive any CARES Act or Emergency or Relief funding: